 Spatial discrepancy, unrelated to scaled or cartographic smoothing

-Where there is the expectation of differences of geometry for same feature instance in different products it is important to establish the cause, as this will likely impact the solution implemented in the interoperability catalogue.
-If the cause is that there is generally more detailed in one product over another due to issues such as different scopes of the specifications, the interoperability catalogue developers should consider supressing the lesser detailed product and promoting the product with greater detail.
-If it is irregular occurrences of spatial discrepancies, it may be appropriate to supress the instances where there are less detail and promote the more detailed instances.
+If the same feature instances in different data products are expected to have discrepant geometries, interoperability catalogue developers should establish the cause of the discrepancy.
+The cause will probably affect the solution implemented in the interoperability catalogue.
+For example, if one of the data products has more detailed information due to differences in the scopes of the product specifications, the interoperability catalogue developers should consider suppressing the feature class in the less-detailed product and preferring the same feature class in the product with greater detail.
+On the other hand, if the discrepancy is found to occur irregularly, it may be more appropriate to suppress the less-detailed instances and prefer the more-detailed instances, independently of the data products to which they belong.

-Example: ENC has Restricted Area, while MPA has Marine Protected Area features which show greater details and several sub areas with sub categories.
+Example: ENC has Restricted Area features, while MPA has Marine Protected Area features which show greater details and several sub areas with sub categories.

 Developers of product specifications should examine the specification scope and consider if it is likely that resulting data products include information that will be better or worse than the same information in other products.
 For example, if information is only for contextual purposes, it is likely that better information is available in another product and in an interoperability ready ECDIS these contextual features should be supressed in the presence of more accurate information.
 Such expectations should be communicated with the interoperability catalogue developers who can then add appropriate rules to the interoperability catalogue.